mariavs11/ece16/Python/Lab7/README.md

 tutorial_gmm_losov.py

-Here, we performed Leave-One-Subject-Out-Validation which entailed training the data of all subjects expect for one, then we tested the predicted label on the excluded subject.
+Here, we performed Leave-One-Subject-Out-Validation which entailed training the data of all subjects except for one, then we tested the predicted label on the excluded subject.

 ### Challenge 1
 Here, we performed Leave-One-Subject-Out-Validation from Tutorial 2 for every subject.
 Then, we put inside one array the ground_truth heartrate and in another array, the estimated heartrate.